sinhrks/daskperiment/docs/source/quickstart.rst

    3.3333333333333335

 After a trial, you can load saved metric using `Experiment.load_metric` specifying its name and trial_id.
-As it is returned as `DataFrame`, you can easily investigate it.
+As it returns metrics as a `DataFrame`, you can easily investigate them.

 .. code-block:: python